rust-lang/book/second-edition/nostarch/chapter13.md

 This test creates a new `Cacher` instance with a closure that returns the value passed into it.
-We call the `value` method on this `Cacher` instance with an `arg` value of 1 and then an `arg` value of 2, and we expect that the call to `value` with the `arg` value of 2 should return 2.
+We call the `value` method on this `Cacher` instance with an `arg` value of 1 and then an `arg` value of 2, and we expect the call to `value` with the `arg` value of 2 should return 2.

 Run this test with the `Cacher` implementation in Listing 13-9 and Listing